hdlinhnguyen/Asset-management-with-alternative-data-sets/README.md

-# 💰Asset management with alternative data sets 🛰️🧠
+# 💰🔭Asset management with alternative data sets 🛰️🧠

 **NEW UPDATE: currently improving this project by adding the LLMs to obtain a structured, queryable view of financial trends.**